(November 2019) Update on City Actions Since January 2019

 The City completed an extensive outreach effort to gather input on the community’s expectations of community policing.
 This effort included surveys, several focus groups and opportunities for community members to share their hopes and concerns directly with myself and Police Chief Harris.

-The City is continuing to partner with Leadership Eastside to facilitate critical community dialogues with Kirkland residents and businesses around issues of race and equity in Kirkland.
+The City is continuing to partner with Leadership Eastside to facilitate the Welcoming Kirkland Initiative, which is a critical community dialogues with Kirkland residents and businesses around issues of race and equity in Kirkland.

 In October, the City launched a webpage dedicated to providing local businesses with resources on how they can provide a safe, welcoming and inclusive environment in their place of business.